Waltuhs/InterestingSubClasses/README.md

 ISC:
   sub_class_spawn_hint: 'You''ve been set to'
   site_costume_manager_role_name: 'Site Costume Manager'
-  site_costume_manager_description: 'Can disguise all people in the same room as him as scientists for a minute.'
+  site_costume_manager_description: 'Can disguise all people in the same room as him as scientists for a minute'
   site_costume_manager_ability_description: 'Press ALT to disguise everyone in the room you''re in as a scientist'
   site_costume_manager_ability_cooldown: 'ability under cooldown %n% default cooldown = 120 seconds'
   s_c_p999_role_name: 'SCP-999'
-  s_c_p999_description: 'A friendly SCP that provides passive regeneration to nearby players, can pickup 20 pieces of candy, able to HEAR scps and slightly slowed movement.'
+  s_c_p999_description: 'A friendly SCP that provides passive regeneration to nearby players, can pickup 20 pieces of candy, able to HEAR scps and slightly slowed movement'
   the_kid_role_name: 'The Kid'
-  the_kid_description: 'A short classD with more stamina and can pick up 5 candies.'
+  the_kid_description: 'A short classD with a speed boost and can pick up 5 candies'
   joe_biden_role_name: 'Joe Biden'
-  joe_biden_description: 'A guard that has slowed movement but enhanced firepower.'
+  joe_biden_description: 'A guard that has slowed movement but enhanced firepower'
   class_d_informer_role_name: 'ClassD Informer'
-  class_d_informer_description: 'A Class-D personnel with access to critical information.'
+  class_d_informer_description: 'A Class-D personnel with access to critical information'
-  class_d_informer_ability_description: 'Receives constant updates on the status of the warhead, SCPs, and NTF remaining.'
+  class_d_informer_ability_description: 'Receives constant updates on the status of the warhead, SCPs, and NTF remaining'
   warhead: 'Warhead'
   ntf: 'NTF'
   scps: 'SCPS'